metacpan/metacpan-cpan-extracted/distros/L/LWP-Protocol-AnyEvent-http/README.txt

 by plugging in an HTTP and HTTPS protocol implementor powered by AnyEvent and AnyEvent::HTTP.

-This module is known to work with Coro.
-Please let me (<ikegami@adaelis.com>) know where else this is of use so I can add tests and add a mention.
+In short, it allows AnyEvent callbacks and Coro threads to execute when LWP is blocked.
+(Please let me know at <ikegami@adaelis.com> what other system this helps so I can add tests and add a mention.)

 All LWP features and configuration options should still be available when using this module.